- Military Basics

 - Pay down your debt as fast as possible.
 This is key to your budget process.
 You want your money going toward your needs and not to paying those interest rates.
 Sit down and write down each credit card’s debt and the interest being charged.
 Pay off the highest ones first while maintaining minimum payments for the others.
 Consider taking the “Consumer Credit” course to learn how to use credit cards wisely.

 Tips for staying on budget

 - Avoid impulse purchases.
 Be aware of what triggers you to make impulse purchases.
 Unfortunately, impulse purchases have become easier with the Internet and its “one-click purchases.”
 Try to stick with your list when shopping and not buy other items.
-Postpone unexpected purchases by a week to see if you still want the item or if you are able to find a better price for the item.
+Postpone unexpected purchases by a week to see if you still want the item or if you can find a better price for the item.

 - Don’t let deployment throw you off your budget track.
 Deployment often involves unusual expenses or special payments and entitlements, both during and after the deployment.
-Track your leave and earnings statements via MyPay.
+Track your LESs via myPay.
 Before you leave: set up automatic payments or schedule bills that must be paid.
 Go to your legal assistance office to give your spouse power of attorney to make needed purchases for you, and be careful not to overspend on electronics or equipment you may not need.